 You will also be required to submit weekly journal assignments to use as a tool for reflecting on your work, the workplace, and how it relates to your career goals.
 Journals are assigned on a weekly basis and are due at the subsequent class meeting time at the beginning of class.
+Points will be deducted for late Journal submissions.
+By the end of the semester, you should have submitted 7 weekly journals.

-Format: Each journal should be 2 to 3 pages, double-spaced.
+Format: Each journal should be a minimum of 2 to 3 pages, double-spaced.
 Each journal submission must be clearly labeled with your name, journal number, and date.
 It must also include the dates/times worked.
+Journals less than 2 pages will not receive full credit.